How to Elope in Joshua Tree National Park

 Want to see more venues options?
 Check out the Best Joshua Tree Wedding Venues!

-Disclaimer: I can no longer recommend Airbnbs for wedding ceremony venues.
+Disclaimer: I do not recommend Airbnbs for wedding ceremony venues.
 Rules and regulations are always changing, and unfortunately they have become strict for the Joshua Tree area.
 If you have your heart set on an Airbnb wedding, contact the host and start a discussion with them.

 Wedding Location Options Outside of the Park